General Camp Questions

 Can I request a roommate?

 Campers who desire to share a room must stand together in the registration line at check-in.
+There will be no swapping of roommates once camp begins.

 What airports do you provide shuttle service from?